 - Overloading Outlets

 Accidentally overloading outlets is one of the most dangerous things you can do.
 Usually, it is the entertainment area that is overloaded, as there are too many cords from the TV, surround sound, DVD player, and other equipment from your TV packages that need to be plugged in.
 While many try to solve this issue with circuit extenders or extension cords, a circuit can only handle 20 amps.
 Instead, disperse the power between circuits.
+For all of your fire and electrical safety requirements, call PTS Compliance today.

 - Loose Connections in Panels